nextstrain/cli/doc/aws-batch.md

 Or via the environment variables `NEXTSTRAIN_AWS_BATCH_CPUS` and `NEXTSTRAIN_AWS_BATCH_MEMORY`.

+When using config or environment variables, however, note that Snakemake's resource scheduler will not be automatically informed.
+This means you should include `--jobs=…` yourself (and possibly `--resources=mem_mb=…`) as an extra argument to Snakemake.

 Note that requesting more CPUs or memory than available in a compute environment will result in a job that is queued but is never started.